- 1 Purpose

 Workplace Rehabilitation Coordinator

-Means a USQ Employee designated with the responsibility for co-ordinating the Workplace Rehabilitation of an Injured Employee, as approved by Workcover Queensland and the requirements of the relevant legislation.
+Means a UniSQ Employee designated with the responsibility for co-ordinating the Workplace Rehabilitation of an Injured Employee, as approved by Workcover Queensland and the requirements of the relevant legislation.
 Signed case notes will be documented and statistics will be collated and reviewed.

 Workplace Rehabilitation Plan